empathy-mp3/Inscryption-manual-AP/README.md

 # Inscryption Manual Randomizer Guide

 **Note: This fails generation about half the time when you play with more than one act.
-If I can figure out why it doesn't generate sometimes, I'll try to fix it.**
+If I can figure out why it doesn't generate sometimes, I'll try to fix it.
+It works perfectly well with only one act, though.**

 This is my take on the Inscryption randomizer!
 There's 3 rules:
 1. If you haven't received the item for a card, you aren't allowed to play it.